AliGhaznavi1986/Hybrid-CNNs-for-multi-class-segmentation/README.md

-This is the official repository of **Different U-Net - Neural Networks architecture for Semantic Segmentation from bright field microscopic time-series images**
+This is the official repository of ** Different Hybrid - Neural Networks architecture for multi-class Semantic Segmentation from telecentric wide field reflected microscopic time-series images**

 **Compression between Different U-Net - Neural Networks architecture for Semantic Segmentation** <br />